-Why read this? : Brand values set out what your brand stands for.
-But how do you decide what they are?
-We go through how to start thinking about values.
-Plus learn from our examples of brands who are good at bringing their values to life.
+Why read this? : We explore how to define your brand values and how to use them.
+Learn from our examples of brands that excel at bringing their values to life.
 Read this to learn the value of brand values.

 Defining your brand values is part of creating your brand identity.

 These intangible brand assets set out what your brand stands for.
 They drive what your brand will (and won’t) do.
-Customers often choose brands whose values they like and share.
+Customers usually choose brands whose values they agree with.

 Sounds important, right?

 If you’re lucky, you might spend an hour in the middle of a brand identity workshop talking about them.
-That’s not much time to agree what you stand for.
+That’s not much time to agree on what you stand for.

 And often, it’s just power-dotting a list of brand values someone at the agency found online.
 Because you’ve also to fit in brand essence, brand purpose and the rest of your identity into the workshop.
 You end up with shallow box-ticking thinking.
 Rather than deep thinking about what your values really mean.

 Then, some poor junior marketer writes them up in the brand book.
 There they linger, gathering dust.
 They might make occasional appearances in briefs or creative review meetings.
 But mostly, nobody gives them much thought.

 Why thinking about brand values is hard

 So why are brand values so hard to think about?
-Well, think about your own personal values for a moment.
+Well, think about your personal values for a moment.

 You’ve got some, right?